Must-See Trailer Hitch Inspection Guidelines to Prevent Roadside Failures!

 • If you notice decreased braking performance, have the system inspected by a professional.

-A car is towing a trailer littleton colorado Trailer Hitch Inspection Guidelines
+A car is towing a trailer with a speaker attached to it.

 6. Confirm Weight Distribution and Load Securement